wanderwaltz/wanderwaltz.github.io/_posts/2015-04-22-binding-swift-funcs.md

 ## Objective-C to the rescue!

-Well it seems we won't be able to avoid Objective-C code in our Swift framework completely.
+Well, it seems we won't be able to avoid Objective-C code in our Swift framework completely.
 Since we cannot reasonably provide `SQFUNCTIONs` to the Squirrel API from Swift, it seems to be the only possible solution to do it from Objective-C.

 Why not 'Objective' and not just 'C' you ask?
 Because we'll be binding Objective-C blocks.

 The idea is actually pretty simple.
-First we introduce a 'Swift binder' block type, which has a signature similar to `SQFUNCTION`:
+First, we introduce a 'Swift binder' block type, which has a signature similar to `SQFUNCTION`:
 {% highlight objc %}
 typedef SQInteger (^private_block_SwiftFuncBinder)(HSQUIRRELVM vm);
 {% endhighlight %}